Clinical Pastoral Education

 The Curriculum

 Each course follows a detailed timetable beginning with a multi-day induction and concluding with a student-designed graduation ceremony.
 All necessary course materials are provided in a comprehensive student handbook.
 The curriculum is sequentially designed to pace the students’ learning and to incorporate content relevant to the emerging learning needs at each stage of their development.
 Students prepare and present a variety of patient/client encounter reports, reflection papers, literature reviews and integrative activities.
 Students participate in frequent open groups to explore emerging issues of professional identity and practice, role-play seminars, individual supervisory sessions, and mid-term and final evaluations.
-A comprehensive timetable and student handbook are provided to each student at the beginning of the course.

 The Bush Experience

 Most of our CPE courses begin with a 3-day outdoor education experience led by experienced bush guides.
-This event is designed to deepen the relationships among the students and educators, develop teamwork and cohesion of the peer group, to learn from the natural environment with its millennia of accumulated wisdom related to life, growth, crisis, death and renewal.
+This event is designed to deepen the relationships among the students and educators, develop teamwork and cohesion of the peer group, to learn from the natural environment with its millennia of accumulated wisdom related to life, growth, crisis, death, and renewal.
 This experience provides a shared framework which informs learning about self and others.

 Course Theory

 All aspects of the course are designed to facilitate students’ ability to understand, assess and respond to human experience of distress.
 Simply stated, distress occurs when the way things are is different that the way things are “supposed to be”.
 We consider distress to be a normal, healthy human response to an abnormal situation.
 Our students learn to identify their own and others’ internalised attitudes, values and assumptions which have the capacity to enhance resilience or to heighten distress.
-They grow in their ability to offer a range of compassionate interventions in ways which help to reduce distress and facilitate healing in those for whom the provide care.
+They grow in their ability to offer a range of compassionate interventions in ways which help to reduce distress and facilitate healing in those for whom they provide care.

 What our graduates and community partners want you to know: